Improving Rams buoyed by first victory over winning team

-The Rams’ defense put on a superb performance in a 24-10 victory over the Chicago Bears on Monday night in which Aaron Donald and his teammates came up with one big play after another.
+Los Angeles’ defense put on a superb performance during a 24-10 victory over the Chicago Bears on Monday night in which Aaron Donald and his teammates came up with one big play after another.
 The offense was less flashy — perhaps no surprise, given the Bears’ own daunting defense — but still did more than enough to ensure a comfortable win.

 “Our defense played as well as they’ve played all year, and it’s exciting,” quarterback Jared Goff said.